uvaai/ml2/_schedules/1 Fall 2023/index.md

 more likely to get stuck longer and thus end up with too little time before the deadline.

-In addition, we will still take attendence samples regularly in the room.
+In addition, we will still take attendance samples regularly in the room.
 This does not affect whether you pass or fail the course, but is used as metric to give us an indication of the effort you are putting into following the courses as intended.
 If you request an extension or exception, or ask for extra